 Bottom Line: Ex-Japan ETFs can help you avoid a sluggish corner of an otherwise booming Asian economic region.

 58. ETFs For A Sideways Market

 Markets trending downward can be a hassle, but markets that fail to establish any trend at all can be even more frustrating.
 Establishing an effective position in sideways markets can often be a tall order, as very few vehicles can actually post a profit while stocks remain in stasis.
 But while the options may be few and far between, there are a number of ETFs with investment methodologies that take advantage of horizontal trends.

-XIV is an inverse VIX product that is able to prey on sideways markets, as volatility tends to stay flat during such environments and flat volatility will still allow XIV to profit due to the nuances of VIX contracts.
-Another option is PBP, a BuyWrite fund that preys on flat markets due to the nature of its investing strategy.
-Investors should also check out BDCL, as well as a number of spread ETFs like FSE and FSG.
+(XIV ) is an inverse VIX product that is able to prey on sideways markets, as volatility tends to stay flat during such environments and flat volatility will still allow XIV to profit due to the nuances of VIX contracts.
+Another option is (PBP ), a BuyWrite fund that preys on flat markets due to the nature of its investing strategy.
+Investors should also check out (BDCL ).

 Bottom Line: There are a number of ETFs designed to generate positive returns even when markets are dragging sideways.